What is the full form of ATM

 Biometric ATM: Biometric ATM is used in Brazil.
 As the name suggests, the user is required to scan his or her fingers at these ATMs before withdrawing money.

-World's Highest ATM: It is installed in Nathu-La mainly for the army personals.
-Its height is 14,300 feet above sea level and is operated by Union Bank of India.
+World's Highest ATM: It is installed in Nathu-La mainly for army personnel.
+Its height is 14,300 feet above sea level and is operated by the Union Bank of India.

 ATM Machine and ATM